-I am currently a Principal Collaborative Scientist with the Kaiser Permanente Washington Health Research Institute where I am predominantly working on the Adult Changes in Thought (ACT) Study of Alzheimer's disease and related dementias.
-Previously I worked as a Senior Research Epidemiologist specializing in Environmental & Chronic Disease Research within the Center for Applied Public Health Research, Biostatistics & Epidemiology Division at RTI International.
-I have a faculty appointments at Loma Linda University and USC.
+I am currently a Principal Collaborative Scientist at the Kaiser Permanente Washington Health Research Institute where I use real world data in epidemiologic studies of Alzheimer's disease and related dementias in the Adult Changes in Thought (ACT) Study.
+I have affiliate faculty appointments with the Kaiser Permanente School of Medicine, USC and UC Riverside.
 I earned my MPH from the Fielding School of Public Health at UCLA and my PhD in Epidemiology from the Department of Preventive Medicine at USC’s Keck School of Medicine.
 Subsequently I completed a three-year post-doctoral fellowship at UCLA in environmental neuroepidemiology as well as a one-year internship in communicable disease control and prevention at the Los Angeles County Department of Public Health.
 I hold certifications in Public Health (CPH), SAS, Geographical Information Science (GIS), and college teaching.
 My research focuses on environmental, occupational, lifestyle and genetic risk and protective factors for cardiovascular and neurological diseases, specifically Parkinson’s disease as well as cognitive impairment and dementia.

 In 2009, I co-founded the Milagro Allegro Community Garden, a vibrant and thriving community space that integrates urban farming, art and education in the Highland Park neighborhood of Northeast Los Angeles.
 In 2010, inspired by Michelle Obama’s “Let’s Move” campaign, with colleagues I developed LA Sprouts, a nutrition/cooking and gardening intervention aimed at reducing the risk of childhood obesity in predominantly Latino elementary school aged children.
 During 2012-17, I led the evaluation of the Little Green Fingers project, which constructed eight community gardens across Los Angeles County.